emse-sas/sca_framework/README.rst

 Our test-bench is based on sensors that leverage FPGA digital logic blocks available in the FPGA slices to capture the SoC voltage fluctuations.
 These sensors are employed to eavesdrop the power leakage of a crypto-algorithm running in the FPGA or in the CPU.

-*To know more about how the bench and the side-channel attacks works take a look at the wiki.*
+*To know more about how the bench and the SCA attacks works take a look at the wiki.*

 Features
 ===============================================================

 The SCABox test-bench is meant to perform attack simulations on an SoC.
-It allows to perform various side-channel analysis related tasks.
+It allows to perform various SCA analysis related tasks.

 - **Compute** crypto-algorithm runs using software and hardware
 - **Capture** electrical power leakage with FPGA sensors